samwongg03/samwongg03/README.md

-### Hi there 👋 my name is Sam ☺️
+### hello my name is Sam ☺️
-i am learning.
-hiiii
+i am a fourth year microbiology and immunology student at UBC! i am currently on co-op and i have been really enjoying the freedom that comes with that 😌 some of my interests include:
+    cafe hopping ☕️🍰
+    running 🏃‍♀️
+    reading 📚
+    watching sunsets 🌄

+you can reach me on instagram at @samwongg03

 <!--
 **samwongg03/samwongg03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.